Did You Know? FAQ

-Providence Water provides water to (8) wholesalers - Greenville Water, the City of East Providence, Town of Smithfield, Lincoln Water, Kent County Water, Bristol Water, City of Warwick, and Town of Johnston.
+Providence Water provides water to (7) wholesalers - Greenville Water, the City of East Providence, Town of Smithfield, Lincoln Water, Kent County Water, Bristol Water, and the City of Warwick.

 A standard toilet uses 3.5 gallons of water to flush.
 All of those flushes can add up to approximately 20 gallons per day.

 Taking a bath requires up to 70 gallons of water.

 The average resident uses about 100 gallons of water per day.

 Many of the water mains in our distribution system were installed over 100 years ago.

 The aerators located in front of our Purification Plant are used to improve the taste of the water, as well as to remove any unpleasant odors.

 Providence Water serves Providence, North Providence, Cranston, Johnston, and East Smithfield.